6.3.2 Tax file numbers & taxation information

 - use that information to identify a person to register and collect child support payments (CSRC Act section 16C(2)).

 One of the objects of the TFN system is to facilitate the administration of the child support legislation (Income Tax Assessment Act section 202(ga)).
-The ATO can disclose protected information about taxpayers to DHS where the information is necessary for the administration of the child support legislation (Taxation Administration Act section 355-65).
+The ATO can disclose protected information about taxpayers to Services Australia where the information is necessary for the administration of the child support legislation (Taxation Administration Act section 355-65).

 The Privacy (Tax File Number) Rule 2015